poojitha1114/zippy_voice_AI_agent/README.md

-# 🎤 Zippy – Voice AI Product Assistant

-Zippy is a browser-based Voice AI assistant built with React + TypeScript that demonstrates end-to-end integration of voice input, LLM processing, and voice output.
-The project focuses on Voice AI integration and flow clarity, rather than UI polish or production hardening.

-## 🧠 Architecture and Flow

-The application follows a real-time Voice AI pipeline using browser audio capture and a live LLM connection.

-#### High-level Flow

-- Voice Input (Microphone)
-  - The browser captures raw microphone audio using the Web Audio API.
-  - Audio is processed as PCM data in the frontend.

-- Audio Processing
-  - Audio utilities (utils/audio.ts) handle:
-    - Audio buffering
-    - PCM conversion
-    - Preparing audio frames for streaming

-- LLM Interaction
-  - Processed audio is streamed to a live LLM endpoint.
-  - The LLM performs speech understanding and response generation.

-- Response Handling
-  - Model responses are received in real time.
-  - Conversation messages are displayed in the UI.
-  - Audio responses are played back to the user.

-## Conceptual Flow Diagram
-Microphone Input
-   ↓
-Web Audio API
-   ↓
-Audio Processing (PCM)
-   ↓
-Live LLM Session
-   ↓
-LLM Response (Text + Audio)
-   ↓
-Playback + UI Update

-## 🛠️ Tools and Technologies Used
-- Frontend
-  - React
-  - TypeScript
-  - Vite

-Voice & Audio

-Web Audio API – microphone capture and audio processing

-Custom audio utilities (utils/audio.ts)

-Audio visualization (components/Visualizer.tsx)

-LLM Integration

-Live LLM API (real-time voice interaction)

-Streaming-based interaction rather than batch text requests

-UI Components

-ConversationLog.tsx – displays conversation history

-Visualizer.tsx – audio activity visualization

-▶️ How to Run the Project Locally
-Prerequisites

-Node.js (v18+ recommended)

-A modern browser (Chrome recommended)

-Microphone access enabled

-Internet connection (for LLM API)

-Steps

-Clone the repository

-git clone <repository-url>
-cd zippy-product-assistant

-Install dependencies

-npm install

-Set up environment variables

-Create a .env.local file

-Add the required API keys or configuration used by the LLM service

-Example:VITE_API_KEY=your_api_key_here
-Start the development server

-bash
-Copy code
-npm run dev
-Open the app

-Navigate to the local URL shown in the terminal (usually http://localhost:5173)

-Allow microphone access
-Start speaking to interact with the assistant

-# Zippy Product Assistant 🎙️
+# Zippy Product Assistant

-A world-class, voice-first AI agent designed to help families discover Zippy—the screen-free smart audio device for kids.
-This application leverages the **Gemini 2.5 Flash Live API** for real-time, low-latency natural language interaction.

-## 🌟 Overview
 Zippy Assistant is a pure voice interface.
-There are no text transcripts; the interaction is designed to mimic a natural human conversation.
+The interaction is designed to mimic a natural human conversation.
 It uses high-fidelity audio processing to capture user intent and stream back helpful information about Zippy's Montessori-based product line.

 ## 🏗️ Architecture & Flow